nikanikachan/HW10_TimeSeries/README.md

 ![HPfilter](Images/HPfilter.png)

-Although the trend line seems similar to the settle price, the graph below that shows the noise, shows how much of the noise was actually removed.
+Although the trend line seems similar to the settle price line, the graph below which shows the noise component, shows how much of the actual noise was removed.

 ![HPfilter](Images/Noise.png)

 Next, I used an ARMA model from the statsmodel libary to forecast returns.
 For this model, I used an order of 2,1.
-The forecast for the next 5 day of returns are shown in the plot below.
+The forecast for the next 5 days of returns are shown in the plot below.
 It shows that the ARMA model predicts lower returns in the next 5 days.

 ![ARMAFORECAST](Images/armaforecast.png)